butlermh/deli/README.md

 functionality is com.hp.hpl.deli.UAProfValidator.
 The easiest way to use it is to use the command line interface which can be executed as:

-java com.hp.hpl.deli.UAProfValidator [list of profiles to validate]
+java -cp target/deli-1.0.jar com.hp.hpl.deli.UAProfValidator [list of profiles to validate]

 If you need to use the API, it is documented in the DELI documentation, however a short example is given here: